- 1 Introduction

 In DKA, there is impaired metabolism of ketones which usually occurs by the brain and kidney, secondary to raised levels of insulin.
 This is contrary to the common belief that the main cause of raised ketones is due to overproduction as a results of altered metabolism, due to lack of glucose within cells.

 Severely ill patients (particularly those with DKA) may require intubation due to severely decreased conscious levels.
-This should be done with caution, because it can worsen acidosis.
+However, intubation and ventilation should be done with caution, because it can worsen acidosis.

 If we image the bicarbonate buffering system:

-We can see that in severe acidosis, hyperventilation may occur, as a response to managing high [H+].
-As carbonate dioxide is expelled via the lungs, the equilibrium of the above, shifts to the left, and the [H+] is lowered.
+We can see that in severe acidosis, hyperventilation may occur as a response to managing high [H+].
+As carbon dioxide is expelled via the lungs, the equilibrium shifts to the left, and the [H+] is lowered.
 However, this also reduces the [HCO3–].

 Thus, in a newly intubated patient, care must be taken to match the ventilator settings to the patient’s prior ventilation to ensure that worsening acidosis does not occur.